NhungNguyen04/Workspacing/README.md

 ## ✨ Welcome to WorkSpacing!

 WorkSpacing is a platform designed to help you manage your personal and collaborative work efficiently and effectively.
-With a suite of features tailored for individual use and team collaboration, you can seamlessly organize tasks, events, and content in one place.
+With a suite of features tailored for individual use and team collaboration, you can seamlessly organize tasks and content in one place.

 ---